 Jjimjilbang (찜질방): A jjimjilbang is technically a spa and bathhouse, but this shouldn’t stop you from spending the night there.
 In fact, jjimjilbangs have sleeping areas, where you can either sleep in a communal room (picture lots of mats and people scattered in a massive room) or you can crawl into one of the individual cubby holes and sleep in your own little cave.
 While I would not recommend spending your entire trip at a jjimjilbang, it’s a good option if you’re coming into Seoul for a night or if you’re catching an early flight and you don’t want to pay for a hotel room.
 Just keep in mind that you’ll have to get naked to use the baths and steam rooms (no bathing suits here!), but if you’re okay with that, it’s a good option.
 Staying at a jjimjilbang can cost anywhere between $10-15 / night depending on the place.

 AirBnB: AirBnB is quite popular in Seoul and you can easily find a good bargain, especially if you book well in advance.
 The listings include a mixture of officetels, lofts, and 2 bedroom apartments.
 I have rented a lot of places in Seoul through AirBnB and I have found really nice listings for $35-50 per day, though you can go a lot higher if you’re looking for modern places with extra conveniences.
-If it’s your first time using AirBnB, you can get a $25 discount here.
+You can get an idea of listings in Seoul here, and if it’s your first time using AirBnB, you can get a $25 discount here.

 Hotels: There are also lots of hotels to choose from across the city.
 On average, you’ll be looking at $75-100 a night for something in the mid-range, but prices do go up from there based on the location.
-You can get a rough idea browsing here.
+You can compare prices here. get a rough idea browsing here.

 Hanok (한옥): A hanok is a house built in the traditional Korean style and it features tiled roofs, wooden architectural elements, and heated floors.
 You can sometimes luck out with stays between $40-100 per night though again, it can be a lot higher.
 You can get more information about Korea’s Hanok Stay Program here.